Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 - Otis and Will Discover the Deep, by Barb Rosenstock, illustrated by Katherine Roy—a fascinating biography / adventure story about two of the first submarine explorers.

 - The Big Book of the Blue, by Yuval Zommer—an incredible collection of ocean animals with fun facts about each of them.
+This is a great book for kids who love to browse information in small chunks.

 - Beachcombing: Exploring the Seashore, by Jim Arnosky—a natural journal / picture book by one of my long-time favorite authors & illustrators.